Gatsby Theme Shopify Manager

 useUpdateItemQuantity()

-The useUpdateItemQuantity() hook returns a function that updates the quantity of a lineitem currently in the cart.
-The returned function accepts two arguments: variantId and quantity.
-It returns a void Promise that throws if it encounters an error.
-If 0 is passed in as the quantity, it removes the item from the cart.
+hook returns a function that updates the quantity of a lineitem currently in the cart.
+The returned function accepts two arguments: variantId

 Your cart is empty.